Salt (chemistry): Acidity/basicity

 Ionic compounds containing hydrogen ions (H+) are classified as acids, and those containing electropositive cations and basic anions ions hydroxide (OH−) or oxide (O2−) are classified as bases.
 Other ionic compounds are known as salts and can be formed by acid–base reactions.
-If the compound is the result of a reaction between a strong acid and a weak base, the result is an acidic salt.
-If it is the result of a reaction between a strong base and a weak acid, the result is a basic salt.
+Salts that produce hydroxide ions when dissolved in water are called alkali salts, and salts that produce hydrogen ions when dissolved in water are called acid salts, e.g. sodium hydrogen selenite (NaHSeO3).
+If the compound is the result of a reaction between a strong acid and a weak base, the result is an acid salt.
+If it is the result of a reaction between a strong base and a weak acid, the result is a base salt.
 If it is the result of a reaction between a strong acid and a strong base, the result is a neutral salt.
 Weak acids reacted with weak bases can produce ionic compounds with both the conjugate base ion and conjugate acid ion, such as ammonium acetate.

 Some ions are classed as amphoteric, being able to react with either an acid or a base.
 This is also true of some compounds with ionic character, typically oxides or hydroxides of less-electropositive metals (so the compound also has significant covalent character), such as zinc oxide, aluminium hydroxide, aluminium oxide and lead(II) oxide.